corker/FluentProjections/README.md

 What’s new?
 -----------

+**Feb 7th, 2014**
+- Remove projection strategy added.
+- An action to set a projection property with constant value added.

 **Nov 30th, 2013**
 Based on a feedback I had to make a significant change in a codebase:
 - Handler registerer removed.